artikcloud/artikcloud-cloudconnector-samples/template/README.md

 ### Unit test

  * Edit [src/test/groovy/com/sample/MyCloudConnectorSpec.groovy](src/test/groovy/com/sample/MyCloudConnectorSpec.groovy)
  * Run unit test.
 Make sure to provide 'cleanTest' in the command to force run.
-Otherwise gradlew skip running test if the code was not changed since last time the command runs:
+Otherwise `gradlew` skips running test if the code was not changed since the command was last run:
   ```
   ../gradlew cleanTest test
   ```

 ### Integration testing in the local environment:
 You can perform manual integration testing on an HTTP (HTTPS) local server.
 The local server provides the minimal runtime environment to run the Cloud Connector.
-On this server, you can test authentication and fetching data from the third party cloud before uploading your Cloud Connector code to SAMI Developer Portal.
+On this server, you can test authentication and fetching data from the third-party cloud before uploading your Cloud Connector code to the SAMI [Developer Portal](https://devportal.samsungsami.io/).

- * Edit [src/main/groovy/com/sample/cfg.json](src/main/groovy/com/sample/cfg.json) to setup the authentication from your local test server to the third party cloud.
+ * Edit [src/main/groovy/com/sample/cfg.json](src/main/groovy/com/sample/cfg.json) to set up the authentication from your local test server to the third-party cloud.
 The information in cfg.json is pretty much the same as the information provided in [Cloud Authentication UI](https://developer.samsungsami.io/sami/sami-documentation/using-cloud-connectors.html#set-authentication-parameters) at the SAMI Developer Portal.
 Here you will have to use cfg.json instead of the UI to do that.
-You can consult the following resources to learn how to write cfg.json
+You can refer to the following resources to learn how to write cfg.json:
     * [cfg.json.sample](src/main/groovy/com/sample/cfg.json.sample) explains each JSON key.
-    * sample-xxx/src/main/groovy/\<package\>/cfg.json is for each example cloud
+    * sample-xxx/src/main/groovy/\<package\>/cfg.json is for each example cloud.
- * Test the CloudConnector on a local HTTP server.
+ * Test the Cloud Connector on a local HTTP server.
-    * To receive notification, your local server should be accessible via internet (for example, use a server accessible from the outside or use ssh tunnel with port forwarding)
+    * To receive notifications, your local server should be accessible via Internet (for example, use a server accessible from the outside or use ssh tunnel with port forwarding).
-    * You can customize the port of the local server (9080 by default for http and 9083 for https) by editing [utils.MyCloudConnectorRun](src/test/groovy/utils/MyCloudConnectorRun.groovy)
+    * You can customize the port of the local server (9080 by default for HTTP and 9083 for HTTPS) by editing [utils.MyCloudConnectorRun](src/test/groovy/utils/MyCloudConnectorRun.groovy).
-    * Temporarily update the configurations on the 3rd party cloud to use your local server for authentication and notification.
+    * Temporarily update the configurations on the third-party cloud to use your local server for authentication and notification.
-    * Run the test server (device type is hardcoded to 0000)
+    * Run the test server (device type is hardcoded to 0000).
   ```
   ../gradlew runTestServer
   ```